kgisl/pythonFDP/units/Unit II Version 2.md

 ![alt text](Unit2-img/membershipopr.png)
 >>>>>>> upstream/master

-**2.5.2 Operator Precedence**
+**2.5.2 Operator Precedence and Associativity**

+**Operator Precedence :**

 The order of evaluation of operators in an expression is called precedence of an operator.
-In In Mathematics traditionally we have used certain operator evaluation order, called PEDMAS rule, which is an acronym for Parenthesis, Exponentiation, Division, Multiplication, Addition and Subtraction.
+In Mathematics traditionally we have used certain operator evaluation order, called PEMDAS rule, which is an acronym for Parenthesis, Exponentiation, Multiplication, Division, Addition and Subtraction.
 Mathematical operators in python also follow the same rule.
+We call these rules as operator Precedence.

 -   Parentheses have the highest precedence and can be used to force an expression to evaluate in the order you want.

         **Example:** 2 \* (3-1) is 4, and (1+1) \*\* (5-2) is 8.

 -   Exponentiation has the next highest precedence.

         **Example:** 1 + 2\*\*3 is 9, not 27